electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron-gt/technology/drivingassistance/sideassist/_index.md

 ---
-title: Audi side assist
+title: Audi e-tron GT side assist
 linktitle: Side assist
-description: The Audi side assist lane-changing assistant helps the driver to change lanes at driving speeds of 15 km/h (9.3 mph) and faster.
+description: Audi e-tron GT can be equipped with side assist.
+The Audi side assist lane-changing assistant helps the driver to change lanes at driving speeds of 15 km/h (9.3 mph) and faster.
 weight: 1
 ---